 It is highly recommended that tenants get legal advice or hire a commercial real estate agent to review their commercial lease agreement for any potential issues that may arise.

-Do I Need a Lawyer to Lease Commercial Space?
+Do I Need a Lawyer to Lease Commercial Space in Calgary?

-No, you do not require a lawyer to lease a rent commercial space .
+No, you do not require a lawyer to lease a Commercial Space for Rent Calgary.
 A commercial lease is a written agreement between a landlord and tenant that is similar to renting a home.
 It allows the tenant to rent the space for a certain dollar amount per month, for a specified amount of time.
 When weighing the pros and cons of including a lawyer to your commercial leasing needs there are a few things to consider:

 - Can you read EVERY.
 SINGLE.
 WORD. of the entire lease and understand what it means?